 In short, it’s all about striking a delicate balance: on the one hand, to maintain and increase prosperity; on the other hand, to conserve the planet’s limited resources.
 It is extremely challenging to connect individual practices and behaviors with their worldwide effects and to consider the complexity of the global interdependencies.
 Our company endeavors to include sustainability in all its processes and tries to adjust administration, production, and sales activities accordingly.

-It is up to politicians to ensure that we cooperate on a global scale to achieving the sustainable development goals.
-Nevertheless, companies can also try to participate in development work, for example, by partnering with players along the entire value chain.
 All 17 goals can ultimately only be achieved with the cooperation of many players around the world.
 Networking can create new partnerships, identify creative solutions, and disseminate best practices.
 Viessmann is also devoted to this goal.